imendezval/AnoDet_BottlePackaging/README.md

 ## Jetson Nano integration
-This was the basis for a bigger project, consisting of running the whole anomaly detection pipeline on a Jetson Nano microcontroller.
+This was the ML basis for a bigger project, consisting of running the whole anomaly detection pipeline on a Jetson Nano microcontroller.
 In the end, the Jetson Nano:
 + Directly interacted with the production chain to stop / start it upon anomaly detection
 + Served a Web-Server for remote supervision and interaction with both the production chain and the anomaly detection pipeline